-Any BCOM employees who are approached by a person who has been the victim of a sexual assault or other crime on either the BCOM or NMSU campus are required to assist the person in notifying the police department.
-Any person who has been found in violation of the BCOM Code of Professional Conduct may be subject to disciplinary action.
-Both the victim and the accused are afforded the same opportunities within the student judicial process, including the ability to be informed regarding the outcome of any college disciplinary proceedings alleging sexual assault.
+Any Burrell employees who are approached by a person who has been the victim of a sexual assault or other crime on either the Burrell or NMSU campus are required to assist the person in notifying the police department.
+In no case will any College official discourage reporting of a crime to police when the victim wants to file a report.